-Chicago Mayor Lightfoot issues warning to downtown looters: 'We are coming for you'
+Chicago looting triggers over 100 arrests, 13 officers hurt as mayor warns criminals: 'We are coming for you'

-'We are not going to let our city be taken over by criminals and vigilantes,' Lightfoot said.
+'We are not going to let our city be taken over by criminals and vigilantes,' Lightfoot said

 Chicago Mayor Lori Lightfoot slammed looters and rioters who descended upon the downtown area early Monday morning, calling the overnight events “an assault on our city” and telling criminals, “We are coming for you.”